Zuehlke/software-engineering-corner/drafts/compound-components.md

 ## Exploring the issue by the example of a dialog

 We have a React application that can manage files.
 One feature is to delete files, another is to duplicate them.
 For both actions, the action should be confirmed with a dialog.
 Since deleting is a destructive action, we also want to color the delete button red.
 In such a case, we want to implement a dialog component that we can use for both scenarios.
 We, therefore, need various parameters to configure the dialog accordingly.
-The following code shows how the call of such a component could look like:
+The Dialog Component could look like this:

 ```typescript
 <Dialog